xcp-ng/xenadmin/README.md

 The preferable way to contribute patches is to fork the repository on Github and then submit a pull request.
-If for some reason you can't use Github to submit a pull request, then you may send your patch for review to the xs-devel@lists.xenserver.org mailing list, with a link to a public git repository for review.
-Please see the [CONTRIB](CONTRIB) file for some general guidelines on submitting changes.
+If for some reason you can't use Github to submit a pull request, then you may send your patch for review to the

 License
 -------